m-Py/k-plus-anticlustering/Simulation_Study/CODEBOOK.md

 - results-K3-objectives-raw.csv
 - results-K4-objectives-raw.csv

-These files contain the simulation data reported in the manuscript "k-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity" (Papenberg, 2022).  **XXX TODO**
+These files contain the simulation data reported in the manuscript "k-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity" (Papenberg, 2023).

 ---